cr0mll/cyberclopaedia/Notes/Cryptography/Private-Key Cryptography/Security Notions/Chosen Ciphertext Attack (CCA).md

 A cipher is CCA-secure if no matter what Mallory does, she cannot determine whether $c$ is the encryption of $m_a$ or $m_b$ with probability significantly better than $\frac{1}{2}$.
 ```

+Since CCA-security builds on top of CPA-security, it is a *stronger* notion of secrecy.
+In particular, every CCA-secure cipher is also CPA-secure, but the other way around is not necessarily true.

+# Theoretical Implementation
-Although there are ciphers which provide CCA-security, they are not used in practice because they provide no benefit in either security or efficiency over ciphers which satisfy the even stronger notion of [Authenticated Encryption](../Authenticated%20Encryption.md).
+Although there are ciphers which provide CCA-security, they are not used in practice because they provide no benefit in either security or efficiency over ciphers which satisfy the even stronger notion of [index](../Authenticated%20Encryption/index.md).